Lolloper/ComplexMath/README.md

 # ComplexMath
 A library for C that make complex math simpler.
-Official docs and more features are incoming.
+Official docs and more features are incoming
-Paragraph 1
-D